 However, you can’t:

-You can also search for other paid work opportunities with us, as well as part-time jobs in the city, through our MyCareer portal.
+Our Careers Service can also support you to search for other paid work opportunities, as well as part-time jobs in the city.